Daniel-Leontiev/aequilibrium/README.md

-# AngularQuickstart

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

-## Development server
+# Aequilibrium Demo by Daniel Leontiev

+Install dependencies `npm install`

+## Running the Demo
-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Both assignments are web application, developed in Angular 9.

+On the home page you will see two buttons `Castle` and `Transformation`

+Click on eather one to see the appropriate demo, with interactive input and graphical display.

-## Running unit tests
+## Running unit tests for Castle demo

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma]

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.

-## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Unit tests for Castle demo located here `src/app/home/castle/view/castle-view.spec.ts`

+The test runs agains utility functions defined in `src/app/home/castle/view/castle-view.config.ts`

+## Note on Transformation Demo
+The acceptance criteria, Output of a battle missing 3 scenarios:

+Scenario 1:
+  Lets say there are 5 transformers, 2 Autobots and 3 Decepticons

+  If 2 Autobots and 2 Decepticons have mutual destruction, in the event of a Tie

+  this leavs 1 Decepticon, a survivor but not on a loosing team.

+  This event is show by the demo as (Undetermined!
+Survivor via skipped battle)

+Scenario 2:
+  Lets say there are 4 transformers, 2 Autobots and 2 Decepticons

+  If all have mutual destruction, in the event of a Tie (for example)

+  There are not winning or loosing team.

+  This event is shown by the demo as (All competitors destroyed No Survivors)

+Additonal Scenarios:
+  No survivors for the loosing team, is a possibility.

+  More than one Bot on the winning team.